Ahmed Musa praises Super Eagles for win against Libya

-Ahmed Musa was full of praise for the Super Eagles for picking up six points from three difficult games.
+Ahmed Musa was full of praise for the Super Eagles for picking up six points from two difficult games.

 Musa was on target as the Super Eagles beat the Mediterranean Knights of Libya 3-2 to win the second leg encounter played in Sfax Tunisia.